Federal Maritime Commission

-The Federal Maritime Commission (FMC) is an independent agency of the United States government that regulates U.S. oceanborne transportation and the United States Merchant Marine.
+The Federal Maritime Commission (FMC) is an independent agency of the United States government that regulates United States ocean-borne transportation and the United States Merchant Marine.

 History

 The FMC was established as an independent regulatory agency by Reorganization Plan No. 7, effective August 12, 1961.
 Prior to that time, the United States Federal Maritime Board was responsible for both the regulation of ocean commerce and the promotion of the United States Merchant Marine.
 Under the reorganization plan, the shipping laws of the U.S. were separated into two categories, regulatory and promotional.
 The newly created FMC was charged with the administration of the regulatory provisions of the shipping laws, while the promotional role was vested in the Maritime Administration (now part of the U.S. Department of Transportation).

 The passage of the Shipping Act of 1984 brought about a major deregulatory change in the regulatory regime facing shipping companies operating in the U.S. foreign commerce.
 The subsequent passage of the Ocean Shipping Reform Act of 1998, with its further deregulatory amendments and modifications to the Shipping Act of 1984, represented another pro-market shift in shipping regulation.
 The principal statutes or statutory provisions administered by the Commission are: the Shipping Act of 1984, the Foreign Shipping Practices Act of 1988, section 19 of the Merchant Marine Act, 1920, and Public Law 89-777.

 Most of these statutes were amended by the Ocean Shipping Reform Act (OSRA) of 1998, which took effect on May 1, 1999, and the Ocean Shipping Reform Act of 2022.